worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "I said I'd tell you three things.
 Here's the third: if you're going to keep doing this—and I suspect you will, because you've got that look—then do it smart.
 Don't show your work to anyone at JPL.
 Don't talk about it.
 Don't make copies on JPL equipment.
 Keep your head down, do your job perfectly, and investigate on your own time with your own resources.
 Become invisible.
 Because the moment you become a problem, you become solvable."

-Sarah absorbed this.
+Liv absorbed this.
 "So you do think there's something there."

 "I think there are always things we don't know.
 But Ms. Chen, I want you to consider the possibility that you're wrong.
 That you're seeing patterns in noise, not signals in data.
 That your brain is doing what human brains do—finding meaning where there isn't any.
 Because if you're wrong, you're destroying your career for nothing.
 And if you're right..."
 He paused.
 "If you're right, you're destroying your career for something you'll never be able to prove."